You have reached an assistive resource

 It's NONE of that.

-God works from the inside out, not the other way around.
+God works from the inside out,

 As organists this specialized ministry of ours is grounded just as much in prayer and teaching as it is in performance.
 Every time we sit at the console we are addressing God in adoration and providing a learning experience.